gonzalezjo/ljhashdos/README.md

 # ljhashdos
-Same as my other repository, but for Lua, and with a POC
+Same as my other repository, but for LuaJIT, and with a POC